Freshwater, Isle of Wight: Parish attractions

 Not all of these attractions are within the formal boundaries of the village.

 Transport

 Freshwater is linked to other parts of the Island by Southern Vectis buses on route 7 and route 12 serving Totland, Yarmouth and Newport as well as intermediate villages.
 In the Summer, open-top bus "The Needles Tour" and tourist service "Island Coaster" serve Freshwater Bay.
 Freshwater is on the Isle of Wight Coastal Path.

 For local transport within West Wight, a community transport scheme called FYT Bus (Freshwater, Yarmouth and Totland) running a mix scheduled and on demand services, and expanded in 2023 with a new electric minibus.

 Freshwater was connected by train when the Freshwater, Yarmouth and Newport Railway opened in 1888.
 Due to low usage, especially outside the holiday season after the war, the line closed in 1953, ten years before the Beeching cuts were published.

+Sport

+Freshwater is home to West Wight Football Club, who are based at Camp Road.
+Founded in 1925, they are affiliated to the Hampshire Football Association and are long serving members of the Isle of Wight League, a competition they have won on numerous occasions.
+The club also enjoyed a 10 year spell playing in the Hampshire League (1984-94) and won the county Intermediate Cup in 2009.
+They also have a large youth section that caters for all standards.

+Freshwater Cricket Club are based at West Wight Sports Centre, Moa Place and long serving members of the Isle of Wight League.